Building Empathy for Childwelfare Workers

 Research crystalized around three pivotal insights that became the guiding principles of the design:

-Users don’t how to find the data they need on the CCWIP site.
+Users don't how to find data they need.

 Users don't always know what metric to look for.

-Users often have to jump between measures and reports to get the data insights they need.
+Users need to jump between measures and reports.